brycewray/eleventy-site/src/posts/2020/09/ignition-sequence-start.md

 ## For Eleventy

-**Note**: Other than obviously not downloading and installing Hugo, this one for Eleventy also was different because, in the `Deploy to Firebase` section, I had to add `npx firebase use default` to make this work with the project, for some reason I don't understand.{.yellowBox}
+**Note**: Other than obviously not downloading and installing Hugo, this one for Eleventy also was different because, in the `Deploy to Firebase` section, I had to add `npx firebase use default` to make this work with the project, for some reason I don't understand.
+{.yellowBox}

 {% raw %}